jcreek/Sarpy/README.md

 The primary goal is to get the model to learn to kickoff, and generally aim to be ball chasing, with a plan to get the ball into the opposing goal.

+Terminal conditions for the first 265million steps:

+- TimeoutCondition(fps * 30)
+- NoTouchTimeoutCondition(fps * 10)
+- GoalScoredCondition()

+After 265 million steps I changed the terminal conditions and reward weightings.

+- TimeoutCondition -> fps * 300

+- VelocityPlayerToBallReward -> 1
+- TouchBallReward -> 10
+- LiuDistanceBallToGoalReward -> 50

+This is to try to get the bot to gain experience in other areas of the game now it has vaguely got the hang of what a kickoff is.

 ### Stage 2

 Learn the strategies for playing each game mode.
 To do this I will make the bot train in each game mode in series, or possibly in parallel if I can configure it to run different game modes in different instances of Rocket League.